SS Kronprinz Wilhelm

 One of the German Four Flyers

-Capturing the Blue Riband several times throughout her career, the Kronprinz Wilhelm was a formidable and fast ship.
+Capturing the Blue Riband several times throughout his career, the Kronprinz Wilhelm was a formidable and fast ship.

 World War One Mystery Ship